The Dangers of Ear Candling

 However, if you really want to try, be sure to have the procedure done in sanitary and reputable clinics.
 Always check reviews on the service provider.
 Although ear candling does not remove any ear wax, some people find ear candling relaxing.

-Do ear candles work?
+Do ear candles really work?
 Although ear candling is popular, it is not beneficial and can actually cause serious harm.
 It is best to avoid undergoing this procedure.
 If you would like to try it, consult your ear, nose, and throat specialist to better understand its risks.

 Learn more about Herbals & Alternatives here.